Norm Sloan: Presbyterian

-Soon after graduating from NC State in 1951, Sloan was hired at Presbyterian College in Clinton, South Carolina to be the school's head basketball coach and an assistant football coach starting with the 1951 fall semester.
+Soon after graduating from NC State in 1951, Sloan was hired at Presbyterian College in Clinton, South Carolina, to be the school's head basketball coach and an assistant football coach starting with the 1951 fall semester.
 He led the basketball team from 1951 to 1955, and his Presbyterian Blue Hose men's basketball teams compiled a 69–36 record in four seasons, including conference championships and berths in the NAIA Men's Basketball Championship Tournament in his first and last seasons at the school.

 Memphis State (assistant)

 Sloan left for Memphis State University in 1955 to serve as an assistant for the Memphis Tigers under head coach Eugene Lambert.
-The Tigers went 20-7 during Sloan's single season at the school and earned the program's first berth in the NCAA tournament.
+The Tigers went 20–7 during Sloan's single season at the school and earned the program's first berth in the NCAA tournament.

 The Citadel

 In 1956, Sloan was named the head coach at The Citadel in Charleston, South Carolina to take over a basketball program which had won a total of two games over the previous two seasons.
-His first Bulldogs team in 1957 went 11-14 and won the George Mikan Award for Most Improved Team in the Nation, and Sloan was named the coach of the year by the South Carolina Sportswriters Association.
+His first Bulldogs team in 1957 went 11–14 and won the George Mikan Award for Most Improved Team in the Nation, and Sloan was named the coach of the year by the South Carolina Sportswriters Association.
 The Citadel posted winning seasons over the next three years and made their first appearance in the Southern Conference championship game in 1959.
 Sloan's overall record at the school was 57–38.

 Florida

-In 1960, Sloan was hired as the first full-time basketball coach at the University of Florida, where an assistant football coach had usually been assigned to coach basketball due to the school's lack of emphasis on the sport up to that time.
+In 1960, Sloan was hired as the first full-time basketball coach at the University of Florida.
+Previously, an assistant football coach had usually been assigned to coach basketball due to UF's lack of emphasis on the sport up to that time.
 His Florida Gators men's basketball teams tallied an 85–63 record in six seasons, including the school's first victory over an Adolph Rupp-coached Kentucky Wildcats team in 1965.
 He was unable to get the Gators into postseason play during this time; during the 1960s, only one team per conference was guaranteed an NCAA bid.
-Nonetheless, he built a foundation for a basketball program that had been, according to Florida historian Norm Carlson, "essentially an intramural program playing at the intercollegiate level."
+Nonetheless, he built a foundation for Florida's basketball program.
+According to Florida historian Norm Carlson, Florida basketball had been "essentially an intramural program playing at the intercollegiate level" for most of the time before Sloan arrived.
 The Miami Herald dubbed Sloan the "father of UF hoops" for his achievements in the 1960s.